 Resources to support the leadership and teaching & learning of Design & Technology in primary schools

-Welcome to the HEP Primary Design & Technology home page.
-On this page, you will find a range of resources and information to support you if you are: the subject leader for Design & Technology at your school and/or a classroom teacher/teaching assistant looking for advice and guidance to support your lesson planning.
+Welcome to the HEP Primary Design & Technology homepage.
+On this page, you will find a range of resources and information to support you if you are the subject leader for Design & Technology at your school and/or a classroom teacher or teaching assistant looking for advice and guidance to support your lesson planning.

 The national curriculum for Design and Technology aims to ensure that all pupils:

 - develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world